-Joe E. Harlan, age 53, has served as a director since August 2007 and serves as Chairman of the Finance Committee and as a member of the Corporate Governance and Nominating Committee.
-Mr. Harlan currently serves as Executive Vice President and President of the Performance Products and Performance Systems Division of Dow Chemical Company, a global specialty chemical, advanced materials, agrosciences and plastics company.
+Joe E. Harlan, age 56, has served as a director since August 2007 and serves as a member of the Finance Committee and the Organization and Compensation Committee.
+Mr. Harlan currently serves as Vice Chairman and Chief Commercial Officer of Dow Chemical Company, a global specialty chemical, advanced materials, agrosciences and plastics company.
 From 2008 to August 2011, he served as Executive Vice President of the Consumer and Office Business of the 3M Company, a diversified consumer products and office supply provider.
 From 2005 to 2008, Mr. Harlan served as 3M Company's Executive Vice President of the Electro and Communications Business.
 He served as President and Chief Executive Officer of Sumitomo 3M Ltd., a diversified technology and products manufacturer, from 2003 to 2004.
 Prior to his career with 3M Company, he spent 20 years with General Electric Company, holding a number of leadership positions including serving as Vice President of Finance and CFO for GE Lighting Group (Global).